dodona-edu/dodona-edu.github.io/en/tested/references/exercise-config/README.md

 ```

 ### JavaScript

-De scripting language JavaScript has one option: `eslint_config`.
+With the option `eslint_config` you can specify a ESLint configuration file,
-This option expects the file name of the ESLint config file.
+which will be used to configure the linter.
-This file must be located in the `evaluation` folder of the Dodona exercise.
+This file must be located inside the `evaluation` direction of the exercise.

-Example ESLint configuration:
+Example (ESLint configuration):

 ```json
 {
   "evaluation": {